mtamc/alpha.cafe/README.md

 - Before thumbnails are loaded, a nice CSS-only loading animation shows in their stead.

 # TODO
 More content is to come.
-My wish is to, once I have the knowledge, turn the website into a Single Page Application.
-In particular, this would greatly improve UX by not interrupting the background music on page change.
+Code-wise, I might turn the website into a Single Page Application.
+(In particular, this would greatly improve UX by not interrupting the background music on page change.)